luisvsm/DiscordBookshelf/README.md

 A Discord bot that streams audiobooks and podcasts from your [Audiobookshelf](https://www.audiobookshelf.org/) server into a Discord voice channel.
 Each Discord user connects their own ABS account — no shared bot credentials required.

+> **Early stage:** This bot has only been tested by a single person on a single setup.
+Expect rough edges and bugs.
+Issues and PRs are welcome.

 ---

 ## Prerequisites